-Consisting of the largest amount of developable land (City Limits and ETJ combined), approximately 243 percent of the land on the FLUP map is Ranch Residential, followed by Estate Residential, which is approximately 16 percent.
+Consisting of the largest amount of developable land (City Limits and ETJ combined), approximately 24 percent of the land on the FLUP map is Ranch Residential.
 Residential land use categories are significantly predominant, with nonresidential uses limited to only appropriate areas.
-Undevelopable land (Lake Lewisville and Wetlands/Floodplains) also constitute a large percentage of land area within the City Limits and ETJ.
+Undevelopable land (Lewisville Lake and Wetlands/Floodplains) also constitute a large percentage of land area within the City Limits and ETJ.